cloudfoundry-community/github-pr-instances-resource/README.md

 - `pr`: The pull request number.
 - `commit`: The commit SHA.
 - `committed`: Timestamp of when the commit was committed.
 Used to filter subsequent checks.
+- `approved_review_count`: The number of reviews approving of the PR.

 If several commits are pushed to a given PR at the same time, the last commit will be the new version.